commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 - Product variant will be matched by its SKU, if the SKU not set for a LineItemDraft, the draft will not be synced and an error callback will be triggered.
 > Note: In commercetools API, the product variant to be selected in the LineItemDraft can be specified either by its product ID plus variant ID or by its SKU.

+- When a [Change LineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-lineitems-order">) action is needed the line items will be removed and added back with the order provided in the `ShoppingListDraft`.

 ## Consequences

 <!-- What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated. -->

 - To ensure the order, we need to remove and add line items, which means a bigger payload, so performance overhead.
+- [Add TextLineItem](https://docs.commercetools.com/api/projects/shoppingLists#add-textlineitem) is not checking the data is exists, so a user could add the exact same data multiple times, so it's hard to know the order by just checking the object, so in this case, if the data is the same, the order will not be changed.